tlindsay42/ArmorPowerShell/docs/cmd_remove.rst

 PARAMETERS
     -ID <UInt16>
-        { required: description of the specified input parameter's purpose }
+        Specifies the ID of the Armor Complete workload.

     -ApiVersion <String>
+        Specifies the API version for this request.

     -WhatIf [<SwitchParameter>]